 Numi, one of Kohler’s premium all-in-one smart toilets, allows users to adapt the experience to their personal preferences, from tinted lighting around the perimeter to wireless Bluetooth® music synchronization to a heated seat.
 Kohler plans to release Numi 2.0 this year, eliminating the need for hands-on control and offering personalized cleaning and superior water savings.
 With Amazon Alexa embedded, users can activate various functions by voice, such as checking the weather and reading the news.

 With 3D printing, it is possible to perform different functional tests in line with industry standards, and 3D printing technology gives us a great deal of freedom.”
-When machining or milling, manufacturers must first break the prototype into multiple parts when it comes to chamber and cavity structures.
+Manufacturers must first break the prototype into multiple parts regarding chamber and cavity structures when machining or milling.
 In contrast, 3D printing allows complete models to be produced without breaking the prototype into parts.
 What took a week to complete can now be done in less than three days.
 This allows the team to focus more on improving the design and meeting the customer’s needs.

 While the Kohler team worked with elimold to produce functional prototypes using tough materials, they also worked with elimold on more complex design validation.
-They needed to be able to take parts with different mechanical, optical or thermal performance requirements and print them for verification while simultaneously providing the Kohler team with more flexibility: to produce a complete product that would not require assembly after printing.
+They needed to be able to take parts with different mechanical, optical, or thermal performance requirements and print them for verification while simultaneously providing the Kohler team with more flexibility: to produce a complete product that would not require assembly after printing.
 Once the CAD files were created, the digital designs could be converted into actual concept models.
-These models contain smooth three-colour gradients, vibrant multicolour textures, elegant transparent colours or opaque creams that are identical to the intended final product.
+These models contain smooth three-color gradients, vibrant multicolor textures, elegant transparent colors, or opaque creams identical to the intended final product.

 The Kohler team hopes that elimold will be able to offer more solutions in the future and that the 3D-printed parts can be produced in high volume and become end-use parts.
 Before working with elimold, we couldn’t have imagined how easy the work could be.
-Now we can focus on the design process and get the job done even better.
+Now we can focus on the design process and improve the job.